WenruiLi0203/COMP177-Computer-Networks/README.md

 # COMP177-Computer-Networking-Course
 UOP COMP177 Computer Networks Programming Project Fall 2017

-This programming project is written by Java.
+This programming project is written in Java.

-This programming project is to create a chat application for messaging others.
+This programming project is to create a TCP chat application (both client and server side)  for messaging others.
 - Supporting multiple clients
-- Using shell connection
+- Supporting shell connection
 - Using socket API

-If you are UOP student, please don't copy and paste it.
+*If you are UOP student, please don't copy and paste it.
+This code is only for studying uses.
 Wenrui Li all right reserved.